MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments-activity.md

 <screenshot>

-Select any suggested segment to view the details of that segment.
+Select **See suggestion** on a suggested segment to view the details of that segment.
 The side pane provides details like the extent of each dimension in comparison to the target group.
 It also highlights the number of potential members in the segment and the corresponding percentage of the total customers.
+If you want to keep the suggestion as a segment, select **Save as segment**.

 ## Save a suggestion as a segment